cabforum/smime/SBR.md

 ### 3.2.4 Authentication of individual identity

-The following requirements MUST be fulfilled to authenticate Individual identity included in the `sponsor-validated` and `individual-validated` Certificate types.
+The following requirements MUST be fulfilled to authenticate Individual identity attributes included in `sponsor-validated` and `individual-validated` Certificate profiles.

-The CA or RA MUST collect the following identity attributes for the Individual Applicant:
+The CA or RA MUST collect evidence supporting the following identity attributes for the Individual Applicant:

 1. Given name(s) and surname(s), which should be current names;
 2. Pseudonym (optional);